serkonda7/vscode-vba/CONTRIBUTING.md

 ## Creating Pull Requests
 > Before making bigger changes, please discuss them in an issue.

 In general PRs should be kept as small as possible (e.g. one feature/fix per PR).
-It allows merging them faster and will make reviews more successful.
+It allows merging them faster with less conflicts and will reduce review time.

 ### Repository Setup
 - Create and clone a fork of https://github.com/serkonda7/vscode-vba